Liam-Zhou/Chuwa0910/ShortQuestions/hw41-springboot-RUD.md

 </dependency>
 ```

 Spring Boot Starter POMs are a set of convenient dependency descriptors that you can include in your application.
-You get a one-stop-shop for all the Spring and related technology that you need, without having to hunt through sample code and copy-paste loads of dependency descriptors.

 - In the Spring Boot Framework, all the starters follow a similar naming pattern: spring-boot-starter-_, where _ denotes a particular type of application.
   - Web Starter